 Real Estate REITs

-If you want to invest in handpicked real estate deals with small amounts of money, Motley Fool’s MillionAcres Real Estate Winners ($249/year) can be a good option.
+If you want to invest in handpicked real estate deals with small amounts of money, Motley Fool’s MillionAcres Real Estate Winners ($149 for the first year) can be a good option.

 You get one new monthly real estate recommendation in publicly traded securities.

 Consider this option if you prefer real estate stocks and highly liquid investments instead of a property that requires maintenance and screening tenants.

 Small Business Bonds